 The target tablet receives events from the source and applies the corresponding DML to the underlying MySQL database.
 Depending on the load on the target the query execution times can change.
-Also during the copy phase, we are doing bulk inserts.
-For both of these reasons VReplication introduces a buffer between receiving the events and applying them: the relay log.
+Also during the copy phase, we are doing bulk relay_log_max_size defines the maximum buffer size (in bytes).
+As events arrive they are stored in the relay log.
+The apply thread consumes these events as fast as it can.
+When the relay log fills up we no longer pull events from the source until some events are consumed.
+If single rows are larger than the specified buffer size, a single row is buffered at a time.